pittisl/pittisl.github.io/content/_index.md

       title: Latest News
       subtitle:
       text: |
+        * **Dec 2023:** The preprint of our recent work on runtime modality adaptation for embodied AI, [Modality Plug-and-Play: Elastic Modality Adaptation in Multimodal LLMs for Embodied AI](/publication/2023-mpnp-llm/), has been made publicly available [on arXiv](https://arxiv.org/abs/2312.07886).
         * **Sep 2023:** Two of our recent works, [Towards Green AI in Fine-tuning Large Language Models via Adaptive Backpropagation](/publication/2023-greentrainer/) (“GreenTrainer”) and [Tackling the Unlimited Staleness in Federated Learning with Intertwined Data and Device Heterogeneities](/publication/2023-intertwined-heterogeneity/), are now available online on arXiv.
         * **Jun 2023:** Two papers from our lab, [ElasticTrainer: Speeding Up On-Device Training with Runtime Elastic Tensor Selection](/publication/2023-elastictrainer/) and [PTEase: Objective Airway Examination for Pulmonary Telemedicine using Commodity Smartphones](/publication/2023-ptease/), are accepted and presented at MobiSys 2023.
         * **Nov 2022:** [AiFi: AI-Enabled WiFi Interference Cancellation with Commodity PHY-Layer Information](/publication/2022-aifi/) is accepted and presented at SenSys 2022.